Dry Herb Guide

 How to Pack a Bowl

 Packing a bowl well helps your herb burn evenly, pull smoothly, and taste better.
-You don't need to overthink it—just aim for a balance between airflow and support.
+You don't need to overthink it, just aim for a balance between airflow and support.

-What you'll need: ground dry herb, a pipe or bong bowl, and optionally a small screen if your piece uses one.
+ground dry herb, a pipe or bong bowl, and optionally a small screen if your piece uses one.

 Basic steps:

-- Grind your herb so it's broken up but not powdered—small, fluffy pieces work best.
+- Grind your herb so it's broken up but not powdered, small fluffy pieces work best.

 - If your bowl uses a screen, place it flat at the bottom of the bowl.